fjelltopp/dhis2-dockerisation/README.md

 # dhis2-dockerisation
 Docker setup for starting DHIS2 based on a PostgreSQL SQL dump.
 Example configurations are presented in docker-compose files.
+Note that no SQL dumps are provided in the current version of the setup and must be provided from elsewhere.

 ## Requirements
 This Docker setup requires the installation of following requirements: